hlhartley/hlhartley-word-war-1/server/NOTES.md

   * Don't forget to set lambdas to use VPC that RDS is using
   * Also need to have IAM role for Lambda to be able to use LambdaVPC

-3) Random CORS issues with Lambda functions
+3) CORS issues with Lambda functions
   * Make sure to enable CORS within each API Gateway Method
-  * ALSO: your lambda functions must return appropriate headers.
+  * Also, your lambda functions must return appropriate headers.
 Ex:

   ```
   return {